Dobiasd/articles/a_personal_generic_things_i_learned_as_a_software_developer_list.md

 But maybe you don't need that many unit tests and better cover with integration tests if:

-- You are using a programming language with a strong static type system.
 - Your simple CRUD application does not have much logic to test.
+- You are using a programming language with a strong static type system, which already catches a whole class of bugs automatically.

 Other examples: